astronomer/docs/astro/environment-variables.md

 Once your environment variables are added:

 1. Run `astro dev restart` to rebuild your image and apply your changes locally OR
-2. Run `astro deploy` to apply your changes to your running Airflow Deployment on Astronomer
+2. Run `astro deploy` to apply your changes to your running Deployment on Astronomer

 > **Note:** Environment variables injected via the `Dockerfile` are mounted at build time and can be referenced in any other processes run during the Docker build process that immediately follows `astro deploy` or `astro dev start`.
 >